The Idiot (album): Side one

-Because Bowie and Alomar mostly wrote "Sister Midnight", it is similar to the funk style of Bowie's tracks "Fame" and "Stay", described by Seabrook and O'Leary as the song most representative of Bowie's pre-Berlin period.
-Its lack of overtly electronic instrumentation belied what critic Dave Thompson described as a "defiantly futuristic ambience".
+"Sister Midnight" is similar to the funk style of Bowie's tracks "Fame" and "Stay", described by critics Thomas Jerome Seabrook and Chris O'Leary as the song most representative of Bowie's pre-Berlin period.
+Its lack of overtly electronic instrumentation belied what the critic Dave Thompson described as a "defiantly futuristic ambience".
 Bowie wrote the first lyrics of the opening verse of "Sister Midnight" while on tour; Pop completed them in the studio.
 Reviewers have compared Pop's vocal performance to Jim Morrison of the Doors.
-Author Peter Doggett writes the identity of "Sister Midnight" is irrelevant, explaining that "she was merely a cipher, who could send [Pop] soaring to the moon or falling to Earth ... without either journey seeming to register on his emotions".
+The author Peter Doggett writes the identity of "Sister Midnight" is irrelevant, explaining that "she was merely a cipher, who could send [Pop] soaring to the moon or falling to Earth ... without either journey seeming to register on his emotions".
 The Krautrock-influenced "Nightclubbing" is considered a forerunner to what Bowie would explore on Low.
 The riff has been described as a mischievous take on Gary Glitter's "Rock and Roll".
 Kris Needs described it as "the bleak sound of the 1985 disco, as ghostly electronic washes sky-write phrases over an unsettling, distorted disco pulse".
 Lyrically, Pop described "Nightclubbing" as "my comment on what it was like hanging out with him every night" and "about the incredible coldness and deathly feeling you have after you've done something like that and how much you enjoy it.
 It could be Los Angeles or Paris or New York or anywhere, really."